sainikhith/sainikhith.github.io/_posts/2023-10-23-Image-Manipulation-With-Numpy.md

 io.imsave("camaro_vertical_flipped.jpg", vertical_flipped)

 ```
-So, what's this code doing?
+So, what's this array code doing?

 Basically the ::-1 part says take every row but in reverse!
 The other two parts say: take every column, and take every colour channel.

 So we end up with our car flipped on its roof!
+Which is likely to happen if it keeps driving on the wrong side of the road.

 ![Flipped Image of a yellow camaro car](/img/posts/camaro_vertical_flipped.jpg)

 ---
-## mirror image
+## mirror images
 What we can flip vertically, we can of course flip horizontally as well.
 We just need to reverse the order of the columns instead of the rows.

 ```ruby